Shajia-Fatima/Parallel-Distributing-Computing-/Chapter-1/README.md

 # 6.numba-cuda
 This code demonstrates GPU-based parallel computing using Numba's CUDA support.
 Here's a summary:
   1.GPU Kernel Definition: The vector_add function performs element-wise addition of two vectors on the GPU.
 Each thread processes a specific index using cuda.grid(1).
   2.Setup and Execution: It generates two random arrays (a and b) on the host (CPU), and prepares an empty array (c) for the result.
-The computation is distributed across GPU threads and blocks, defined by threads_per_block and blocks_per_grid.
+The computation is distributed across GPU threads and
+       blocks, defined by threads_per_block and blocks_per_grid.
   3.Validation: After the GPU computation, the result is verified against NumPy's CPU-based addition to ensure correctness.
 If successful, it prints "GPU computation successful!"

 # 7.Multiprocess&parallelism
+This code performs parallel element-wise addition of two large arrays using Python's ThreadPoolExecutor.
+The arrays are divided into slices, and each slice is processed by a separate thread.
+The computation time is measured, the result is verified for correctness, and the first 10 elements of the output are printed.

 # 8.process&multiprocessing
 # 9.process&queue
 # 10.threading